 - Use your palms and fingertips to help shape the sourdough pizza dough.

-It isn’t necessary to use a rolling pin, and actually, it’s easier to shape pizza crust without one!
+It isn’t necessary to use a rolling pin, and actually, it’s easier to shape a pizza crust without one!

 - Leave a border around the edge of the crust.